Publication Date: December 2023

-Armenia had to battle through 2020 on two fronts: the Covid-19 pandemic that effectively shut down the economy, and a brief but brutal war with neighbouring Azerbaijan over the disputed territory of Nagorno-Karabakh.
-The country has struggled to build economic momentum and independence since breaking away from the Soviet Union in 1991, and these two events have only served to further delay Armenia’s prospects for economic recovery in the short to medium term.
+Since 2022 Armenia has had to contend with an ongoing and brutal conflict with neighbouring Azerbaijan over the disputed territory of Nagorno-Karabakh, as well as the knock on effects on its economy resulting from extensive sanctions against Russia, its principal trading partner.
+The country struggled to build economic momentum and independence since breaking away from the Soviet Union in 1991, and these events have only served to further delay Armenia’s prospects for economic recovery in the short to medium term, even though anticipated GDP growth of 5% in 2024 suggests investor confidence.

 Related Reports